rcqx/psychrometrics/F01_psychrometrics/README.md

 ## 10 Typical air-conditioning processes

 ASHRAE psychrometrics charts can be used to solve several process problem involving moist air.
-Following examples are at constant total pressure, 101.325 kPa

-Please find notebooks in the examples folder with guided resolutions as shown in chapter 1 of 2017 ASHRAE fundamentals
+Following examples are at constant total pressure, 101.325 kPa Please find notebooks in the examples folder with guided resolutions as shown in chapter 1 of 2017 ASHRAE fundamentals

+#### Moist Air Sensible Heating or Cooling
+Adding heat alone to or removing heat alone from moist air is represeted by a horizontal line on the ASHRAE chart, due to humidity ratio remaining unchanged.

+For steady- flow conditions, the required rate of heat addition is:

+	1q2 = m da ( h2 - h1 )

+#### Moist Air Cooling and Dehumidification
+Moisture condensation occurs when moist air is cooled to a temperature below its initial dew point.
+Figure 4 shows an schematic cooling coil where moist air is assumed to be uniformly processed.Although water can be removed at various temperatures ranging from the initial dew point to the final saturation temperature, it is assumed that condensed water is cooled to the final temperature (t2) before it drains from the system.

+For the system in fig 4, the steady-flow energy and material balance equations
+are:
+	m da h1 = m da h2 + 1q2 + mw hw2
+	m da W1 = m da W2 + m w
+Thus,
+	m w = m da ( W1 - w2 )
+	1q2 = m da[( h1 - h2 ) - ( w1 - w2 ) hw2]

+#### Adiabatic Mixing of Two Moist Airstreams
+#### Adiabatic Mixing of Water Injected into Moist Air
+#### Space Heat Absorption and Moist Air Moisture Gains

 ## 11 Transport properties of moist air